SyncEngine/docs/docs/user/storages.md

 **Storages** in SyncEngine are secure, persistent containers used to hold structured data that can be accessed across your automations.
 They act as your **long-term memory**, allowing flows and routines to save and retrieve information between runs.

-Storages are ideal for saving reusable or shared data, configuration values, and results that you want to access later — without relying on external databases or APIs.
+Storages are ideal for saving reusable or shared data, configuration values, and results that you want to access later, without relying on external databases or APIs.

 ---